AuStien/jot/README.md

 `log todo`: open the file `$LOGBOOK_HOME/TODO.md` with `$EDITOR` (or `vim`)

+---

+To make logging outside of a terminal easier, it's recommended to create a keyboard shortcut to open up a new terminal and run `log` (it might be necessary to specify the home directory using the flag, as envvars might not be loaded).
+The setup will vary depending on OS, desktop environment and shell used, so figuring out how to do this is an exercise left for the reader.

 ## 📝 Development

 > It's recommended setting the `LOGBOOK_HOME` envvar to a different path than you usually use to avoid messing up "production" notes.